advanced-computer-lab/Cheetos/README.md

 ### Useful Extra Features:
 * The user can email himself/herself their reservation itinerary at any time.
-* The reserved seats can be edited at any time even after paying for the flight reservation.
 * The departure/return flights can be changed at any time even after paying for the reservation(taking into account that the price difference will have to be paid).
 * The users can view all their previous bookings or history at any time using “My bookings”.